CEOP: Child Exploitation and Online Protection Command

 P.E Days

-Our P.E days this half term are Wednesday and Thursday
+Our P.E days this half term are Thursday and Friday

 PE kit consists of:

-*a plain white t-shirt; *black shorts; *black PE pumps.
+*a plain white t-shirt; *black shorts/tracksuit bottoms ; *black PE pumps.

 Children may also bring in roll-on / cream stick deodorant for their personal hygiene - no aerosols will be allowed.